-Disciplinary cases will be managed by the Student Conduct Officer (SCO) and heard by the Student Conduct Officer, an Administrative Council or the Justice Council.
-Due to the explicit content and risks involved in such complaints, all disciplinary cases involving violence, threats of violence and sexual misconduct will be heard by the SCO or an Administrative Council.
+Conduct cases are adjudicated within the Office of Student Conduct and heard by a Conduct Educator or the University Conduct Council (UCC).
+Due to the explicit content and risks involved in such complaints, all conduct cases involving certain acts of violence, certain threats of violence and sexual misconduct will be heard by the Conduct Educator or the University Conduct Council.

 The Complainant in cases involving violence, threats of violence, sexual misconduct or abuse, domestic and/or dating violence, or stalking will receive the outcome of the case including pathway projects/sanctions assigned.

 The Conduct Educator or the University Conduct Council will hear information related to the case and determine if a violation has occurred.
 If so, they will determine what appropriate accountability measures should take place including a student’s or student organization’s conduct status.
 The conduct status is not noted on a student’s academic transcript, it is only a part of their student conduct record.
 Decisions of UCC hearings are based on a majority vote of the UCC membership hearing the case and shall be based exclusively on the information presented.
 The burden/standard of evidence used to determine responsibility is the preponderance of the evidence or 50.01%.

 Hearing decisions are reported in writing to the Respondent within three business days.
 In cases involving violence, threats of violence and sexual misconduct, both the Complainant and the Respondent will be notified of the final decision and pathway projects/sanctions.
 In the case of a sexual misconduct complaint, the Complainant and the Respondent have an opportunity to request an appeal of the outcome of the case.